POLO PARK CENTRE

 A new Main Entrance was built onto the southeast corner of the mall, creating 20,000 square feet of new retail and restaurant space.
 Moreover, The Food Gallery was expanded to 17 bays and Zellers enlarged into a 97,200 square foot store.

-Safeway's shuttering, in December 2008, created space for two new tenants; one being BCBG Maxazria.
-A (37,000 square foot) XXI Forever opened on March 5, 2011.
+Safeway's shuttering, in December 2008, created space for two new tenants; BCBG Maxazria and a (37,000 square foot) XXI Forever.
+BCBG opened in December 2010, with Forever 21 holding its grand opening on March 5, 2011.
 Hudson's Bay Company announced a store name change in March 2013.
 All "The Bay" locations would be known, henceforth, as Hudson's Bay (Francophone stores would officially become La Baie D'Hudson).

 The 2011 purchase of Zeller's stores, by the American Target chain, was to bring Target into the POLO PARK mall.
 However, the (97,200 square foot) Zellers was deemed too small to accommodate a store operated by the Minneapolis-based merchandiser.